MFloru/Bacchus-R1/meeting minutes/Meeting_17.md

 * Max made a sketch of a factory and Iker finished the 5 Porter forces

+* We'll have to take a group picture (on a white background)

 **Discussions**

 * Point on our progress and adjustments: